mjamalg/ec2-instance-connect-endpoint/README.md

 # Using EC2 Connect Interface Endpoint

-I generally us this repo as a project source for my private Red Hat Ansible Automation Platform server.
+I generally use this repo as a project source for my private Red Hat Ansible Automation Platform server.
 I've recently added some Terraform code that sets up an EC2 Connect Interface Endpoint in a VPC that allows me to ssh remotely to an EC2 instance without the use of a bastion host.

 This Terraform configs in the terraform directory provide the following:
 - VPC with 2 availability zones in us-east-1a and us-east-1b